 However, in some cases, the strategy to bring more assets under management doesn’t involve creating more wealth for the client.

-[By the way, at the time that I was approached with this offer, there weren't many companies that the average person could access for portfolio management.
+At the time that I was approached with this offer, there weren’t many companies that the average person could access for portfolio management.
 Many required a minimum of $250,000 for such services, or as much as $10 million.

 Occasionally, there are conflicts of interest between clients and portfolio management firms

 Many traditional firms providing portfolio management offer this capability as part of their more comprehensive wealth management services.
 Generally, a wealth management firm employs a wide range of financial professionals with expertise in portfolio management, estate planning, taxation, and risk management.
 Often, a financial planner acts as the quarterback for the team, coordinating activities related to the client’s needs.
 This point person may also be a sales person, perhaps one with licenses to sell securities and insurance products.

 The concept of a wealth manager or portfolio manager was new to me, but one that made sense for investors who don’t have the time or energy to manage investments on an ongoing basis.